-The CCRP programme currently works in over ten countries to bring together knowledge, held within communities, academia, industry, government and the third sector - and across science, technology, the humanities and the arts, to help solve complex urban problems.
-It does this by supporting the co-creation and co-management of research-led, networked, open data platforms that map data, at building level, on the composition, performance, and dynamic behaviour of national building stocks.
+The Colouring Cities Research Programme (CCRP) is an open knoweldge initiative that designs and tests open-source tools to facilitate data sharing on national building stocks.
+The programme brings together knowledge held across countries, within academia, industry, government, the third sector, and communities, and across science, technology, the humanities and the arts, to help society collectively solve complex urban problems.
+The CCRP does this through the co-creation and collaborative management of research-led, networked open data platforms that visualise and release open data on the composition, performance, and dynamic behaviour of the building stock.

 Colouring Cities platforms are designed to:

-CCRP platforms are run independently at country level by academic partners at country level, and each follows an agreed set of protocols drafted by the Alan Turing Institute.
-Academic partners coordinate CCRP research at national level and oversee collaborative maintenance frameworks- as used in Wikipedia and OpenStreetMap- to facilitate engagement from government, industry the third sector and citizens.
+CCRP platforms are run independently at country level by academic partners but follow a common set of protocols.
+Partners also oversee the development of collaborative maintenance frameworks for databases (as used in Wikipedia and OpenStreetMap) encouraging engagement from academia, government, industry, the third sector and citizens.
 CCRP core code, and additional country specific code, are released under a GNU General Public License via GitHub.
 CCRP building attribute datasets are released via individual international platforms under an Open Data Commons Open Database License, and the CCRP Open Manual released under an MIT License.

 Colouring Cities platforms use digital building footprints - of the highest quality, openness and geographic cover available within each country - as their basic building block.
-As well as providing information on the shape and size of buildings, footprints act as mini filing cabinets allowing information to be easily captured, collated, verified and visualised; live co-creation of beautiful maps through the colouring-in of footprints by community collaborators forms a key feature of platform design.
-Ethical use of building level footprints to capture data, and the identification of security and privacy concerns relating to the visualisation and release of building attribute data, form key aspects of CCRP work.
+As well as providing information on the shape and size of buildings, footprints act as mini filing cabinets allowing information to be easily captured, collated, verified and visualised.
+Live co-creation of beautiful maps through the colouring-in of footprints by community collaborators forms a key feature of platform design.
+The CCRP looks to harness as much information on buildings as possible from professionals involved in their design, construction, management, monitoring, conservation, and retrofitting, from citizens and civic societies, and from diverse academic disciplines and research programmes.
+Disciplines represented by CCRP academic partners include: data science, computer science, software engineering, urban science, industrial ecology, urban morphology, physics, environmental science, material science, climate change & resilience studies, building construction, engineering, conservation, housing, planning, architecture, history, architectural history, graphic design and colour theory, open data systems and principles, data ethics, artificial intelligence (including machine learning & computer vision), procedural modelling, GIS and spatial data visualisation.
+Ethical use of building level footprints and the identification of security and privacy concerns relating to the visualisation and release of building attribute data form key areas of CCRP work.